biphasic/website/content/home/about.md

 +++

-## **Welcome**
+## **Hey there,**

-Hey there, I recently started my PhD at the Institut de la Vision, working on all sorts of applications with event-based cameras.
+I recently started my PhD at the Institut de la Vision, working on all sorts of applications with event-based cameras.
 Also I love playing drums!